intel/ad-rss-lib/README.md

 ## Getting started <a name="started"></a>

 #### Installation of dependencies
-Currently, the focused operating system is Ubuntu 16.04.
+Currently, the focused operating systems are Ubuntu 16.04 and Ubuntu 18.04.
 Nevertheless, the library should work in a similar way for any other Linux OS.
-To install the dependencies for Ubuntu 16.04 execute the following command:
+To install the basic dependencies for Ubuntu 16.04/18.04 execute the following command:
 ```bash
  user$> sudo apt-get install git build-essential cmake libboost-dev
 ```